-- If a child has an illness, is in pain, or has a high temperature that is significant enough for Calpol to be administered they are not permitted to attend preschool. - If a child appears unwell during the day, for example has a raised temperature, sickness, diarrhoea\ and/or pains, particularly in the head or stomach then the setting manager calls the parents and asks them to collect the child or send a known carer to collect on their behalf. - If a child has a raised temperature, they are kept cool by removing top clothing, sponging their heads with cool water and kept away from draughts. - A child's temperature is taken and checked regularly, using Fever Scans or other means i.e. ear thermometer. - If a baby's temperature does not go down, and is worryingly high, then Calpol may be given after gaining verbal consent from the parent where possible.
+- If a child has an illness, is in pain, or has a high temperature that is significant enough for Calpol to be administered they are not permitted to attend preschool. - If a child appears unwell during the day, for example has a raised temperature, sickness, diarrhoea and/or pains, particularly in the head or stomach then the setting manager calls the parents and asks them to collect the child or send a known carer to collect on their behalf. - If a child has a raised temperature, top clothing may be removed to make them more comfortable, but children are not undressed or sponged down to cool their temperature.
+A high temperature should never be ignored, but it is a natural response to infection. - A child's temperature is taken and checked regularly, using Fever Scans or other means i.e. ear thermometer. - If a baby's temperature does not go down, and is worryingly high, then Calpol may be given after gaining verbal consent from the parent where possible.
 This is to reduce the risk of febrile convulsions, particularly for babies under 2 years old.
-Parents sign the medication record when they collect their child.\\ - In an emergency an ambulance is called and the parents are informed. - Parents are advised to seek medical advice before returning them to the setting; the setting can refuse admittance to children who have a raised temperature, sickness and diarrhoea or a contagious infection or disease. - Where children have been prescribed antibiotics for an infectious illness or complaint, parents are asked to keep them at home for 48 hours. - After diarrhoea or vomiting, parents are asked to keep children home for 48 hours following the last episode. - Some activities such as sand and water play and self-serve snack will be suspended for the duration of any outbreak. - The setting has information about excludable diseases and exclusion times. - The setting manager notifies the owner/trustees/directors if there is an outbreak of an infection (affects more than 3-4 children) and keeps a record of the numbers and duration of each event. - The setting manager has a list of notifiable diseases and contacts the UK Health Security Agency (UKHSA) and Ofsted in the event of an outbreak. - If staff suspect that a child who falls ill whilst in their care is suffering from a serious disease that may have been contracted abroad such as Ebola, immediate medical assessment is required.
+Parents sign the medication record when they collect their child. - In an emergency an ambulance is called and the parents are informed. - Parents are advised to seek medical advice before returning them to the setting; the setting can refuse admittance to children who have a raised temperature, sickness and diarrhoea or a contagious infection or disease. - Where children have been prescribed antibiotics for an infectious illness or complaint, parents are asked to keep them at home for 48 hours. - After diarrhoea or vomiting, parents are asked to keep children home for 48 hours following the last episode. - Some activities such as sand and water play and self-serve snack will be suspended for the duration of any outbreak. - The setting has information about excludable diseases and exclusion times. - The setting manager notifies the owner/trustees/directors if there is an outbreak of an infection (affects more than 3-4 children) and keeps a record of the numbers and duration of each event. - The setting manager has a list of notifiable diseases and contacts the UK Health Security Agency (UKHSA) and Ofsted in the event of an outbreak. - If staff suspect that a child who falls ill whilst in their care is suffering from a serious disease that may have been contracted abroad such as Ebola, immediate medical assessment is required.
 The setting manager or deputy calls NHS111 and informs parents.